Rate Limits

 How upstream rate limits surface

-When the upstream provider rate-limits a request, BlockRun returns a 429 Rate Limited response with the upstream provider name and a retry hint, so your client can either retry or fail over to a same-tier model on a different provider.
+When an upstream rate-limits a request, BlockRun returns a 429 Rate Limited response with a source tag and a retry hint, so your client can either retry or fail over to a same-tier model.

 Response shape